lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 - **Exclusion Rules**: Exclude specific (``x_var``, ``y_var``) combinations from being plotted using the ``exclude_combinations`` parameter.

-- **Legend and Aesthetic Adjustments**: Toggle legends, adjust plot size for individual or grid plots, and wrap long titles for clarity.
+- **Legend and Aesthetic Adjustments**: Toggle legends, adjust plot size for individual or subplots, and wrap long titles for clarity.

 **Error Handling**